Quantum Political Feedback

 Is a conceptual art film by Edward Akrout, Jakob S. Boeskov, and produced by Shelby Welinder.

 Chosen in the official selection for festival Les Rencontres Internationales, the film made its international debut (in association with the Pompidou Center) at Le Carreau du Temple in Paris.
-Following its premiere, the film opened in Berlin at Haus der Kulturen der Welt.
-It will next screen in Antwerp at Het Bos from November 22-25, 2018.
+Following its premiere, the film opened in Berlin at Haus der Kulturen der Welt and in Antwerp at Het Bos in the fall of 2018.

 Fact checkers play an increasing role in our lives.
 They're here to supposedly protect us from disinformation, manipulation, and fake news.
 Facts have now been put on trial, and their power has been challenged.

 The Stanford Studies in the 70s demonstrated that "once formed, beliefs are remarkably perseverant", making it virtually impossible to change our judgments using rational thought alone.
 Whilst Schulz Hardt's study for the Journal of Experimental Social Psychology determined that with sustained repetition, theories could seep into our subconscious and evolve into beliefs.

 Since the birth of religion, control has been maintained through modeling human perception.
 However, in the age of consumerist democracy, our opinions have themselves become the key to power.
 As a consequence, instead of sculpting our convictions, today's leaders must mirror them.